Getting Started with AI-Powered Workflows

 What This Integration Does

 Spojit treats AI as a first-class workflow building block.
-Instead of bolting a chatbot onto an automation, you drop AI Agent nodes into the same canvas where your connectors, triggers, and transforms live.
-The agent can read upstream variables, call MCP tools, and hand structured output to downstream steps.
+Instead of bolting something onto an automation, you use a Connector node in Agent mode on the same canvas where your triggers, connectors, and transforms live.
+In Agent mode, an AI agent reads your prompt and the upstream variables, decides which connector tools to call and in what order, and hands its output to downstream steps.
 The result is workflows that can reason about messy data, classify intent, extract structured fields from documents, and decide which path to take at runtime.

 This guide is a tour rather than a single workflow.
-Each section below names a Spojit feature, when to reach for it, and which built-in pieces compose with it.
-Use the "Where to Start" section to pick a concrete tutorial once you know which pattern fits your use case.
+Each section below names a Spojit node or feature, when to reach for it, and which built-in pieces compose with it.
+Agent-mode runs cost AI credits, so the closing sections show how to keep deterministic work in Direct mode or a utility connector.
+Use the cross-links throughout to jump to a concrete end-to-end tutorial once you know which pattern fits your use case.

 Prerequisites

-- At least one connector configured.
-The AI Agent has tools to call so pick one that matches a real system you have access to (Shopify, Monday, Slack, MongoDB, etc.).
+• At least one connector configured.
+An Agent-mode node needs tools to call, so pick a connector that matches a real system you have access to (Shopify, Monday, Slack, MongoDB, and so on).

 Step 1: Agent Mode - Let the AI Pick Tools

-Add an AI Agent node to the canvas and give it a goal in natural language.
-Bind the connectors you want it to use (for example monday with create-item and list-boards, or slack with send-message).
-The agent reads the prompt, inspects the bound tools, and decides which to call and in what order.
-Use this when the exact steps depend on the input, e.g. "Triage this support email: if it's billing, create a Monday item on the Finance board, otherwise reply on Slack."
+Add a Connector node to the canvas and set its mode to Agent.
+Give it a goal in natural language and choose the connector and the tools it is allowed to call (for example monday with create-item and list-boards, or slack with send-message).
+The agent reads the prompt, inspects the allowed tools, and decides which to call and in what order.
+Use Agent mode when the exact steps depend on the input, for example: "Triage this support email.
+If it is billing, create a Monday item on the Finance board, otherwise reply on Slack."
+For deterministic single-tool calls (create an order, fetch a record), use Direct mode instead so there is no AI cost.

-Step 2: Structured Output - Constrain the JSON Shape
+Step 2: Response Schema - Constrain the JSON Shape

 {